Skip to main content

 service-accountRealm role used by service clients.

-After validating a user token, the gateway emits X-Aibox-Principal, an HMAC-signed JSON principal.
-Python services verify it using AIBOX_PRINCIPAL_KEYS.
+After validating the JWT, the gateway emits X-Aibox-Principal, an HMAC-signed JSON payload.
+Python services verify it with aibox_identity.fastapi_dep.principal_dependency against AIBOX_PRINCIPAL_KEYS.
+The canonical fields (services/shared-identity/aibox_identity/principal.py):

 {